Purvapatel4725/MySQL-Cheatsheet/README.md

 ---
 ### Example of how to create an efficent ddatabase:
-Here are the reuirements from which we have to built our model:
+**Here are the reuirements from which we have to built our model:**

+- Every person has a name and an address.
+A person is uniquely identified by their name
+- There are two groups of persons, staff and students.
+A person can be a student and staff at the same time
+- Every staff receives a salary, while every student pays a fee.
+- Among the staff, there is research and teaching staff.
+A staff can belong to both groups.
+- Among the teaching staff, there are lecturers and TAs.
+A TA works for several courses. (course does not need to be an entity, just add a courseID attribute to an entity TA)
+- Every student is either a graduate student or an undergraduate student.
+- A graduate student has a thesis title, on which he/she is working.
+- An undergrad is in the final year if he/she is in his/her 4th year.
+- Every final year student is working on a project.
+- Every final year student is supervised by a member of the teaching staff.

-We will then build a appropriate ER Diagram based on the above requirements:
+**We will then build a appropriate ER Diagram based on the above requirements:**

 ![ERdiagram](img2.png)

+Note:

-Let's make a Relational Model from the above diagram:
+**Let's make a Relational Model from the above diagram:**

 ```text
 Person(name, address)
 PK: name